CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 01: Provision non-relational Azure Data Services.md

     ![select cosmosdb](media/upd-select-cosmosdb-nosql.png "select cosmosdb")

-5. On the Create Azure Cosmos DB Account page - Azure Cosmos DB for NoSQL page, on the Basics tabs, enter the details of the account using the values in the following table, and then select **Next:Global Distribution**.
+5. On the Create Azure Cosmos DB Account - Azure Cosmos DB for NoSQL page, on the Basics tabs, enter the details of the account using the values in the following table, and then select **Next:Global Distribution**.

     | Field | Value |
     | --- | --- |